Master of Arts degree with a major in Sociology

 The findings from this research in the Ixtlán Sierra Juárez Region of Oaxaca, Mexico will be used to inform the development of community projects.
 The community needs a resource center or library where they can promote cultural preservation and access to education.
 This research was an attempt to decolonize the research process by uplifting indigenous autonomy.
 I feel this research project has helped Zoogochi identify what they want and need in their communities.
 Their stories need to be taken into consideration during policy building, education reform, and the future expansion of Seguro Popular.
 Indigenous voices should be what drives the future expansion of Seguro Popular and education reform in remote areas of Mexico.

 O'Loughlin, Natasha S., "Needs assessment of Santa María Zoogochi, Oaxaca, Mexico: every day violence, inequities in health care, and knowledge creation/distribution" (2018).
-Theses and projects.
+Cal Poly Humboldt theses and projects.
 127.